-- 11.1 Personal protective equipment for eyes, face, head, and extremities, protective clothing including reflective vests, respiratory devices, and protective shields and barriers, must be provided, used, and maintained in a sanitary and reliable condition wherever it is necessary by reason of the hazard assessment process. - 11.2 Yellow hard hats with company logo are restricted to workers who hold a BPA Qualified Electrical Worker Permit. - 11.3 Qualified Line Clearance Tree Trimmers (QLCTT) will wear red hard hats. - 11.4 All others will wear white hard hats. - 11.5 Appropriate footwear that provides adequate support and protection to the foot, toes and ankles for the work being performed will be worn.
+- Personal protective equipment for eyes, face, head, and extremities, protective clothing including reflective vests, respiratory devices, and protective shields and barriers, must be provided, used, and maintained in a sanitary and reliable condition wherever it is necessary by reason of the hazard assessment process. - 12.2 Yellow hard hats with company logo are restricted to workers who hold a BPA Qualified Electrical Worker Permit. - 12.3 Qualified Line Clearance Tree Trimmers (QLCTT) will wear red hard hats. - 12.4 All others will wear white hard hats. - Appropriate footwear that provides adequate support and protection to the foot, toes and ankles for the work being performed will be worn.
 Lace-up, over the ankle boots with rigid sole and heel meeting ASTM F-2413 with an EH rating will be worn in all work areas where hard hats are required.
-Supervisors have the responsibility for ensuring that appropriate footwear is worn.
+Supervisors Contractors have the responsibility for ensuring that appropriate footwear is worn for their employees.

-- 11.6 While BPA's minimum qualifications for protective footwear are identified above, specialized footwear, in accordance with standard industry practice and appropriate for the work being performed, will be worn at all times while executing the work tasks requiring specialized Personal Protective Equipment (PPE).
-Supervisors and workers have the responsibility of ensuring appropriate footwear is worn. - 11.7 All workers performing the following work, or working in the following areas, of a substation will wear dielectric boots: - 11.7.1 Contacting the ground grid; - 11.7.2 Work in areas with standing water above the yard rock; and - 11.7.3 Work in areas without yard rock when subgrade is wet and muddy, or it is raining. - 11.8 Dielectric gloves are recommended if the ground grid will be repeatedly touched. - 11.9 Reflective safety vests will be worn by all employees on the job site.
-The vests will be FR compliant, ANSI 107 FR, and Class 2 compliant. - 11.10 While operating ATV's/UTV's, the Contractor will ensure that workers operating this equipment are properly trained and qualified if required, for the specific ATV/UTV.
+- 12.6 All workers performing the following work, or working in the following areas, of a substation will wear dielectric boots when contacting the ground grid when the below stated conditions exsist: - 12.6.1 Work in areas with standing water above the yard rock. - 12.6.2 Work in areas without yard rock when subgrade is saturated and mud or standing water is rising above the sole of EH rated footware. - 12.7 While BPA's minimum qualifications for protective footwear are identified above, specialized footwear, in accordance with standard industry practice and appropriate for the work being performed, will be worn at all times while executing the work tasks requiring specialized Personal Protective Equipment (PPE).
+Contractors and all workers have the responsibility of ensuring appropriate footwear is worn. - 12.8 All workers performing the following work, or working in the following areas, of a substation will wear dielectric boots when contacting the ground grid when the below stated conditions exsist: - 12.8.1 Work in areas with standing water above the yard rock. - 12.8.2 Work in areas without yard rock when subgrade is saturated and mud or standing water is rising above the sole of EH rated footware. - 12.9 Dielectric gloves are recommended if the ground grid will be repeatedly touched. - 12.10 Reflective safety vests will be worn by all employees on the job site.
+The vests will be FR compliant, ANSI 107 FR, and Class 2 compliant. - 12.11 While operating ATV's/UTV's, the Contractor will ensure that workers operating this equipment are properly trained and qualified if required, for the specific ATV/UTV.
 At a minimum, workers operating an ATV will wear a DOT approved helmet and protective eyewear, safety boots and gloves.
 State requirements for ATV/UTV operations will also be met, as applicable.

-12. FATIGUE MANAGEMENT
+13. FATIGUE MANAGEMENT